Andrea planned her own wedding during the pandemic. She learned a few tricks along the way.

 - You could start a train during the cocktail hour for people to get pictures with the couple.

-- Have a grand entrance with trumpets, flags, confetti.
+- Have a grand entrance with trumpets, flags, and confetti.

 Many of your guests are likely attending because they want food.
 They love you, but there is nothing quite like a fancy meal that's free.
-You want to get them to the food as quick as possible, and while it's hot.
+You want to get them to the food as quickly as possible and while it's hot.

 Don't delay the food with toasts, speeches, and other formalities.
-You can skip the speeches.
-No one wants to hear your great aunt babble on about your childhood.
-Skip, please.
+You can skip the speeches; no one wants to hear your great aunt babble on about your childhood.

 - If you are doing the wedding buffet style, you may want to consider how to best handle traffic.

-- Bring out cake and the like later.
+- Bring out the cake and the like later.

 People like to know what's before them.
 A menu card can help people to weigh their expectations.
-List exactly what will be your appetizers, your dinner, and your dessert.
+List exactly what your appetizers will be, your dinner, and your dessert.